Rockford Files Screen-Used Firebirds

 Pat’s 1978 Firebird was purchase from the daughter of a stunt man for the Rockford Files.
 I believe the stuntman's name was Create.
 This car was used in the episode “Rock in Roll will never Die”.
 Its right-front fender and passenger door were smashed, and sold as-is to Mr. Create.
 Mr. Create purchased the car for his daughter who had the car painted grey.
 When Pat purchased the car from her, the paint was peeling and worn off in areas.
 You could see the Rockford paint coming through.
 This Firebird will be his next restoration project.
 The car also has low mileage, making it easier to restore than his 1977.

 Because of the Firebirds that Pat owns, we now have resources to help identify the Firebirds that were used on the TV series.

-The three movie Firebirds were two 1977 and a 1978 used cars.
+The three movie Firebirds were a 1977 and two 1978 used cars.
 They rebuilt them and painted them.
-In fact, Vinnie said they were actually painted the wrong shade, but no one noticed.
+In fact, Vinny said they were actually painted the wrong shade, but no one noticed.
 He said that everyone always remembered the 1978 Firebirds, which is why they were rebuilt that way.
 These Firebirds had the standard interior with power windows.

 If anyone has any other information about any original screen used Rockford Files Firebirds, please let me know at email@example.com.